naiforfi/fiji-plugin-Multiple-JP2-to-RGB/README.md

 # fiji-plugin-Multiple-JP2-to-RGB

-This is a fiji plugin that convert jp2 iamges to 3 splitted colors red,green and blue and save them in folder with similar structure. additionally it's merge all the layers together.
+This is a fiji plugin that convert jp2 imeges to 3 splitted colors red,green and blue and save them in folder with similar structure. additionally it's merge all the layers together.

 Installation: